eighteyes/tt-rules/manual.md

 - Buildings may be made with Workers gained by Trolls this turn.

-> For Example: On turn 1, a cage can be built if one worker is captured*
+> For Example: On turn 1, a cage can be built if one Minion is captured*

 # Constructions
 ## Costs: